philipHinch/credit_card_validation/README.md

-# Credit Card Validation
+# Credit Card Designer

 Customise and create your own credit card.
+Choose the card theme from a range of patterns and decide which colour you want for the back.

+I used React & useContext with useReducer to manage the state and CSS animations for the 3D flip effect.

 ![This is an image](https://raw.githubusercontent.com/philipHinch/underline/main/underline.png)